 “I was at a crossroads and had to decide what to do next, I remembered Turing School was a partner of Kode with Klossy and I appreciated how their mission aligned with my values.”

 While many students opt to research a few different bootcamps and technical training programs, Katherine was set on Turing from the beginning because she already lived in Denver and she felt a connection to Turing’s mission of helping a diverse and inclusive student body find high-fulfillment technical careers.

 “I didn’t see other programs with as much of an emphasis on the social aspect of programming.
 I didn’t want to just learn how to code, I wanted to be a responsible engineer,” she explained.
 “I felt confident Turing would give me that based on my experience at the Kode with Klossy workshops that were ran by Turing instructors."

-Katherine started at Turing in January 2019 and immediately began learning technical concepts and figuring out how to apply them to projects with her cohort mates.
+Katherine started Turing's Front End program in January 2019 and immediately began learning technical concepts and figuring out how to apply them to projects with her cohort mates.

 “I didn’t expect to meet so many quality people in the program.
 Everyone came from different backgrounds, but we all bonded so well through the challenging process.” she said.
 “We watched each other grow and evolve and that created a strong community.”

 One of her proudest accomplishments came when her team built an application that won first place in Turing’s Demo Competition (a showcase of top student projects for employers and industry experts).

 The project was her idea, born out of a problem that was close to home.